MicrosoftDocs/cpp-docs/docs/ide/error-handling-in-wizard-jscript-files.md

           {
              if (!IsMFCProject(oProj, true))
              {
-                var L_CanAddATLClass_Text = "ATL classes can only be added
+                var L_CanAddATLClass_Text = "ATL classes can only be added "
-     to ATL, MFC EXE and MFC regular DLL projects.";
+                   "to ATL, MFC EXE and regular MFC DLL projects.";
                 wizard.ReportError(L_CanAddATLClass_Text);
                 return false;
              }